 If you have decided not to use a registered agent service you could enter the physical street address of your business here.
 However, if your business does not have a physical street address, you'll be forced to use either your home office address or your personal home address.
 No matter which address you choose to use, you cannot use a PO Box address on your Articles of Organization form.

-If you have decided as a registered agent service then your registered agent will register their address with the Georgia Secretary of State to be listed on the public record.
+If you have decided on a registered agent service, they will register their address with the Georgia Secretary of State to be listed on the public record.
 Furthermore, it will be an address that cannot be traced back to you or your home address and therefore keeps your personal information and you safe.

-Once you have filled in each section of your form and checked multiple times to make sure that the information you have input on the form is accurate, it is now time to sign and file your Articles of Organization form.
+Once you have completed your form and checked multiple times to make sure that the information you have input on the form is accurate, it is now time to sign and file your Articles of Organization form.

-Once you have gathered all of the necessary attachments can mail your articles to the following address:
+Once you have gathered all the necessary attachments, you can mail your Articles to the following address:

 Office of the Secretary of State